Amiga Foreverby Cloanto

 • Uninstall all TCP/IP software that was used to connect to Amiga serial (e.g. telephone line), Ethernet and other ports.
 The emulated Amiga takes advantage of the TCP/IP functionality provided by the host environment, via a bsdsocket.library which is part of the emulation.
 In the case of a dial-up connection, the Amiga does not need to dial out any more, but rather the host environment (e.g. Windows) must be configured to do the dialing as appropriate when a TCP/IP client references an external address.

-• In the emulation settings, enable TCP/IP (bsdsocket.library), floating point unit and CPU level as appropriate.
+• In the emulation settings (in Amiga Forever, right-click the title and select Edit), enable TCP/IP (bsdsocket.library), floating point unit and CPU level as appropriate.
 If the Amiga has software which requires a higher CPU than the one supported by the emulation, reinstall an 020 or other supported version of the software (typically, code compiled for a 68020 or higher CPU will not run on a 68000 CPU, but it will work on a 68020, even if it was optimized for a more powerful version).

 • You will need to decide whether on the new computer your Amiga files can be stored using the host file system (recommended choice) and whether you will need to use one or more hardfiles (less efficient and functional option, but fully preserves Amiga attributes and file names) for part or all of your everyday work or historical archive.